Timothy-Mc/Timothy-Mc/README.md

 ---

 ## 🎯 Objective
 My goal is to become a **Security Engineer**, focusing on building **secure systems, implementing robust security measures, and integrating security at every level of development and deployment**.
 I specialize in **security automation, cloud security, threat detection, and infrastructure hardening**.
-Additionally, I am currently working on an **Honors Project on Cyber Attack Detection using Machine Learning in FinTech**, exploring the intersection of AI and cybersecurity.
+Additionally, I am currently working on an **Honors Project on Cyber Attack Detection using Machine Learning in FinTech**, exploring the intersection of AI and cybersecurity to improve threat detection.

 ---